What Is A Living Trust And How Does It Work?

 You don’t have to be a millionaire to have a trust.
 In fact, it may be prudent to look into getting one if you fall into one of the following categories:

 - You have a financial interest in a business or company.

 - A family member is disabled or mentally/physically ill.

 - You are on bad terms with one or more of your family members.

 - You deem family members irresponsible with managing financial affairs.

-Since these aren’t the only circumstances, a professional should help you decide whether a will or trust is best for you.
+This list of reasons to have a trust is not exhaustive.
+So, it’s wise to consult a professional to help you decide whether a will or trust is best for you.

 The Bottom Line

-This is just the tip of the iceberg when it comes to the ins and outs of a living trust.
-As you start to think about financial planning for you and your beneficiaries’ future, check out our Learning Center for more financial lessons.
-Since everyone’s lifestyle is different, it’s important to consult an attorney and financial planner to determine your best course of action.
+This guide is just the tip of the iceberg regarding the ins and outs of a living trust.
+As you think about financial planning for you and your beneficiaries’ future, you can learn about trust funds to guide your decisions.
+Since everyone’s lifestyle is different, it’s essential to consult an attorney and financial planner to determine your best course of action.